microsoft/arcticseals/src/SealDetectionAPI/README.md

 If you build the docker image from any other folder, you will receive an error as the relative paths in the Dockerfile are not correct anymore.
 The command will copy everything required to run the API to the docker image, including the model.
 Please note that the build context can get very large, if you large files in the `arcticseals/src` folder, e.g. large model files.
 The command will still run just fine, but it might take very long.
+If you receive an docker error, try installing all OS updates and reboot.
+If this still does not help, you can try reinstalling docker using the command `sudo apt install --reinstall docker`.

 Now you can run the image from anywhere on your machine by executing